Handmade Papers Gallery

 About Our Studio

-A production hand papermaker since 1994, I specialize in artist-grade and lampshade papers.
+Virginia (Gigi) Sarsfield, a production hand papermaker since 1994, specializes in artist-grade and lampshade papers.

 Bits of fiber from walks in the woods or along the sea find their way into some of the papers – tufts of cattail, small bits of lichen.

-Mill ends from a textile mill in Guilford Maine, thrums from handweaver friends, garlic stem from Four Seasons Farm, traditional papermaking fibers from Thailand and the Philipines, rag from places less exotic.
+Mill ends from a textile mill in Guilford Maine, thrums from handweaver friends, garlic stem from Four Seasons Farm, traditional papermaking fibers from Thailand, rag from places less exotic.

 Bright pigments ground from the earth.